AhmetYal/netflix-clone/README.md

-# NetFlix Clone with Mern Stack
+# NetFlix Clone UI for Mern Stack

 This repository contains expressjs, mongodb and reactjs